bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

       opaque encrypted_proxy_data<1..2^16-1>;
     } EncryptedProxyData;

-- psk_identity: The identity of a PSK previously agreed upon by the load balancer and the backend.
+- `psk_identity`: The identity of a PSK previously agreed upon by the load balancer and the backend.
 Including the PSK identity allows for updating the PSK without disruption.
-- nonce: Non-repeating initializer for the AEAD.
+- `nonce`: Non-repeating initializer for the AEAD.
 This prevents an attacker from observing whether the same ClientHello is marked with different metadata over time.
-- encrypted_proxy_data: AEAD-Encrypt(key, nonce, additional_data, plaintext=ProxyData).
-The key and AEAD function are agreed out of band and associated with psk_identity.
-The additional_data is context-dependent.
+- `encrypted_proxy_data`: `AEAD-Encrypt(key, nonce, additional_data, plaintext=ProxyData)`.
+The key and AEAD function are agreed out of band and associated with `psk_identity`.
+The `additional_data` is context-dependent.

-When the load balancer receives a ClientHello, it serializes any relevant metadata into an upstream ProxyData, then encrypts it with the ClientHello as additional_data to produce the EncryptedProxyData.
-The backend's reply is a downstream ProxyData struct, also transmitted as an EncryptedProxyData, using the upstream EncryptedProxyData as additional data.
-Recipients in each case MUST verify that ProxyData.direction has the expected value, and discard the connection if it does not.
+When the load balancer receives a ClientHello, it serializes any relevant metadata into an upstream ProxyData, then encrypts it with the ClientHello as `additional_data` to produce the EncryptedProxyData.
+The backend's reply is a downstream ProxyData struct, also transmitted as an EncryptedProxyData, using the upstream EncryptedProxyData as `additional_data`.
+Recipients in each case MUST verify that `ProxyData.direction` has the expected value, and discard the connection if it does not.

 The downstream ProxyData SHOULD NOT contain any ProxyExtensionType values that were not present in the upstream ProxyData.

 # Defined ProxyExtensions

-Like a standard TLS Extension, a ProxyExtension is identified by a 2-byte type number.
-Load balancers MUST only include extensions that are specified for use in ProxyData.
+Like a standard TLS Extension, a ProxyExtension is identified by a uint16 type number.
+Load balancers MUST only include extensions that are registered for use in ProxyData.
 Backends MUST ignore any extensions that they do not recognize.

-There are initially five type numbers allocated:
+There are initially seven type numbers allocated:

     enum {
       padding(0),
-      network_address(1),
-      esni_inner(2),
-      overload(3),
-      ratchet(4),
+      client_address(1),
+      destination_address(2),
+      esni_inner(3),
+      certificate_padding(4),
+      overload(5),
+      ratchet(6),
       (65535)
     } ProxyExtensionType;

 ## padding

 The "padding" extension functions as described in {{!RFC7685}}.
 It is used here to avoid leaking information about the other extensions.
+It can be used in upstream and downstream ProxyData.

-## network_address
+## client_address

-The "network_address" extension functions as described in {{!I-D.kinnear-tls-client-net-address}}.
+The "client_address" extension functions as described in {{!I-D.kinnear-tls-client-net-address}}.
 It conveys the client IP address observed by the load balancer.
-Backends that make use of this extension SHOULD include an empty network_address value in the downstream ProxyData.
+Backends that make use of this extension SHOULD include an empty "client_address" extension in the downstream ProxyData.

+## destination_address

+The "destination_address" extension is identical to the "client_address" extension, except that it contains the load balancer's server IP address that received this connection.

 ## esni_inner

-The "esni_inner" extension can only be used if the ClientHello contains the encrypted_server_name extension {{!ESNI=I-D.ietf-tls-esni}}.
-The upstream extension_data is the ClientESNIInner (Section 5.1.1 of {{ESNI}}), which contains the true SNI and nonce.
+The "esni_inner" extension is only sent upstream, and can only be used if the ClientHello contains the encrypted_server_name extension {{!ESNI=I-D.ietf-tls-esni}}.
+The `extension_data` is the ClientESNIInner (Section 5.1.1 of {{ESNI}}), which contains the true SNI and nonce.
 This is useful when the load balancer knows the ESNI private key and the backend does not, i.e. split mode ESNI.

 ## certificate_padding

-The "certificate_padding" extension is only sent upstream, and contains a single uint32 value.
-The backend SHOULD pad its Certificate message to the nearest multiple of this value.
-This extension SHOULD be included whenever the "esni_inner" extension is sent, and SHOULD NOT be included otherwise.
+The "certificate_padding" extension always contains a single uint32 value.
+The upstream value conveys the padding granularity `G`, and the downstream value indicates the unpadded size of the Certificate struct (Section 4.4.2 of {{!TLS13}}).

+To pad the Handshake message (Section 4 of {{!TLS13}}) containing the Certificate struct, the backend SHOULD select the smallest `length_of_padding` (Section 5.2 of {{!TLS13}}) such that `Handshake.length + length_of_padding` is a multiple of `G`.

+The load balancer SHOULD include this extension whenever it sends the "esni_inner" extension.

 Padding certificates from many backends to the same length is important to avoid revealing which backend is responding to a ClientHello.
-Load balancer operators SHOULD ensure that no backend has a unique certificate size after padding, and MAY set this value large enough to make all responses have equal size.
+Load balancer operators SHOULD ensure that no backend has a unique certificate size after padding, and MAY set `G` large enough to make all responses have equal size.

 ## overload

 In the upstream ProxyData, the "overload" extension contains a single uint16 indicating the approximate proportion of connections that are being routed to this server as a fraction of 65535.
-If there is only one server, load balancers SHOULD set the value to 65535 or omit this extension.
+If there is only one server, load balancers SHOULD set the value to 65535.

 In the downstream ProxyData, the value is an OverloadValue:

     enum {
-      nominal(0),
-      drain(1),
-      reject(2),
+      accepted(0),
+      overloaded(1),
+      rejected(2),
       (255)
     } OverloadState;
     struct {